 "I was supposed to say goodbye, remember?"
 She looked over at the champagne.
 "Sayonara."

-"Good riddance," he supplied.
+"Good riddance," he said softly.

 He closed his eyes at her touch.

 She forced herself to pull away from him.
 "I won't get the fantasy part.
 But that's okay.
 It wasn't right to think I could have that, I suppose."
 She looked down.
 "I'm sorry, Spock.
 Sorry I thought it was okay to make you part of this, even a robot you."

 She looked back up at him.
 "I've loved you—thought I loved you, anyway, for a long time.
 But I guess you can't really love someone you don't even know.
 I mean I think this is the longest conversation we've ever had.
 Isn't it?"